suparna-khamaru/applitools_hackathon_submission/README.md

 In this test framework, `actions` package covers the following reusuable function calls:

-- `Filter black shoe` in home page
-  - Handles test for all viewport sizes such as:
+- `Filter black shoe` in home page is correctly working for all viewport sizes such as:
     - Laptop
     - Tablet
     - Mobile